 This is going to open its window.

-Few people complain that though this method has worked for them but most of the settings do not work in this edition.
-In your case, if both methods fail then you need to try some other method.
+Few people complain that though this method has worked for them, most settings do not work in this edition.
+In your case, if both methods fail, then you need to try another method.

-Note: You need to keep one thing in your mind, these methods are useful when you want to use the policy editor.
-This method shall not be effective if you are a domain administrator and wish to configure this on the windows home system using the windows server active directory as it does not support joining a domain in the active directory.
+Note: You need to keep one thing in mind: these methods are useful when you want to use the policy editor.
+This method shall not be effective if you are a domain administrator and wish to configure this on the Windows home system using the Windows server active directory as it does not support joining a domain in the active directory.

 Fixing Local Group Policy Editor Missing

-There are a number of steps you can take to make locate the local file:
+There are several steps you can take to locate the local file:

 - Put your PC into safe mode.